christophgil/bash_builtin_SQL_DB/README.md

-## Installation
+## Installation of dependencies

 Install  software packages:

        - gcc or clang or  build-essential
        - bash-builtins
        - The respective database libraries and header files
-          + libpq-dev for cg_psql (i.e. Postgres)
+          + libpq-dev for cg_psql (i.e. Postgresql)
           + sqlite3-dev for cg_sqlite
+### Ubuntu or Debian Linux:

+     apt-get install build-essential bash-builtins

+     apt-get install postgresql libpq-dev
+            or
+     apt-get install sqlite3 sqlite3-dev

+### MacOSX
+    sudo port selfupdate

+    sudo port install  bash

+    port  search  postgresql | grep '(databases)' # Find out package name here postgresql96 port install  postgresql94  libpqxx      # Take highest number.
+I do not know how to say install latest or
+    port install  sqlite3

+Important: The builtins will work with  the bash version installed by Mac ports  /opt/local/bin/bash, but not with  /bin/bash.
+You might need to change to the newly installed Bash.

+## Compilation and Installation

-The enclosed compile script generates shared object files with the ending ".so".
+The enclosed compile script generates shared object files with the ending *.so*.
-The script compile_C.sh  works for Linux.
-For other operation systems, the instructions and the script will  be adapted very soon.

     compile_C.sh bashbuiltin_cg_psql.c